oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 		./aohardsim/aosimmkwf

 	Stop the process when a few wavefront files have been created (approximately 10 minimum).
 The AO code will loop through the list of files created, so a long list is preferable to reduce the frequency at which the end-of-sequence discontinuity occurs.
-The current wavefront file index is displayed as the process runs; in this example, the process is working on file 4:
+The current wavefront file index is displayed as the process runs; in this example, the process is working on file #2:

-		Layer  6/ 7, Frame   47/ 100, File      0/100000000  [TIME =     0.0470 s]
+		Layer  0/ 7, Frame   99/ 100, File      0/100000000  [TIME =     0.0990 s]  WRITING SCIENCE WAVEFRONT ... -
+		Layer  0/ 7, Frame   99/ 100, File      1/100000000  [TIME =     0.1990 s]  WRITING SCIENCE WAVEFRONT ... -
+		Layer  1/ 7, Frame   42/ 100, File      2/100000000  [TIME =     0.2420 s]

 	Type `CTRL-C` to stop the process.

-	Alternatively, you can create a symbolic link `atmwf` to an existing atmospheric wavefront simulation directory.
+	By default, the wavefront files are stored in the work directory.
+You may choose to move them to another location (useful if you have multiple work directories sharing the same wavefront files).
+You can then create a symbolic link `atmwf` to an existing atmospheric wavefront simulation directory.
 For example:

 		ln -s /data/AtmWF/wdir00/ atmwf

-- execute master script './runAOhsim'
+- Execute master script `./aohardsim/runAOhsim`

+- To stop the physical simulator: `./aohardsim/runAOhsim -k`